CrowdStrike/falcon-operator/docs/deployment/generic/README.md

 <!--- NOTE: DO NOT EDIT!
 This file is auto-generated.
 Please update the source *.tmpl file instead --->
 # Deployment Guide for Kubernetes
-This document will guide you through the installation of the Falcon Operator and deployment of the following resources provdied by the Falcon Operator:
+This document will guide you through the installation of the Falcon Operator and deployment of the following custom resources provided by the Falcon Operator:
+- [FalconAdmission](../../resources/admission/README.md) with the Falcon Admission Controller image being mirrored from CrowdStrike container registry to .
-- [FalconContainer](../../resources/container/README.md) custom resource to the cluster with Falcon Container image being mirrored from CrowdStrike container registry to .
+- [FalconContainer](../../resources/container/README.md) with the Falcon Container image being mirrored from CrowdStrike container registry to .
 - [FalconNodeSensor](../../resources/node/README.md) custom resource to the cluster.

 ## Prerequisites